korovod/kenotron/docs/multi-node-training.md

 If you prefer to set up multi-node training manually, follow these steps:

-1. Create a Nanotron configuration file (YAML or Python)
+1. Create a Kénotron configuration file (YAML or Python)
 2. Set appropriate parallelism parameters:
    ```python
    parallelism = ParallelismArgs(